pckltr/mental-health/README.md

 Add more links, examples or more general info on each solution and create a pull request.

+If you have ideas for improvements, please create an issue and let's discuss them.

 ## to do

 - [ ] checkboxes